 Information for International Students

-At Skill NZ our goal is to make your time in New Zealand unforgettable.
+At Skill NZ, our goal is to make your time spent learning in New Zealand unforgettable.
 We are committed to providing you world-class training in small classes taught by qualified and experienced tutors.
 The information below is designed to help you understand our policies and responsibilities, as well as useful links and information to support you in your preparation and after your arrival in NZ.

 Working while on a Student Visa

 If you have a Student Visa, you may be able to work part-time up to 20 hours per week and full-time during scheduled holidays.
-Check your visa – it will show if, as well as when, you can work while you are studying in New Zealand.
+Check your visa – it will show if/when you can work while you are studying in New Zealand.
 For more information visit the Immigration New Zealand website for more information.

 It is a requirement for all people who want to work to register with Inland Revenue Department and obtain an IRD Number.

 For information on minimum wages and working conditions in New Zealand visit the Employment New Zealand website.

 Code of Practice